-Supplying a product is only considered as making available on the market, when the product is intended for end use on the market.
+Supplying a product is only considered as making it available on the market when the product is intended for end users on the market.
 The supply of products whether for further distribution, for incorporation into a final product, or for further processing or refinement with the aim to export the final product outside the Union market is not considered as making available.

-The central role that the concept of making available plays in CE Marking is related to the fact that all economic operators in the supply-chain have traceability obligations and need to have an active role in ensuring that only compliant products circulate on the market.
+The central role that the concept of making available plays in CE Marking is related to the fact that all economic operators in the supply chain have traceability obligations and need to have an active role in ensuring that only compliant products circulating on the market.

 A product is “placed on the market” when it is made available for the first time on the Union market.